SvenSchindler/gameboy-emulator/README.md

 - MBC 2
 - MBC 3
 - MBC 5

-Besides these core features, I implemented some basic audio support.
-I might rewrite the APU at some point actually since it's pretty immature.
-I tried to structure the code in a way that makes it simple to replace or extend major components such as PPU or APU.

 I added support for the most common cartridge types.
 However, if you're missing one, adding a new type shouldn't be this hard and can just be added to `src/cart.ts`.